xeoncrypto/pontstrader/README.md

 pontstrader is a trading script running on python2.7 which adds some extra features to the default Bittrex trading possibilities trough the Bittrex webinterface.

-Due to it being written in Python, it can run on any device such as: Windows, Mac, Linux, Raspberry Pi, Phone, NAS
+Due to it being written in Python, it can run on any device such as: Windows, Mac, Linux, Raspberry Pi, Phone and NAS.

 ## What can users do with pontstrader